Tank1334/Onboarding-Newbies/chapter_04/day_12.md

 ## **Recommended Videos:** :bulb:
 - [Spark 101 - Introduction to Apache Spark Concepts](https://www.youtube.com/watch?v=QSZTlnqbdKs&t=2891s) - A comprehensive video tutorial on Apache Spark concepts and architecture.
+- [Apache Spark Tutorial for Beginners](https://www.youtube.com/watch?v=QaoJNXW6SQo) - A beginner-friendly tutorial to understand the basics of Apache Spark and its applications in big data processing.